Aeldit/Cyan/README.md

 >
 >If you are not using this mod on client but only on server side, download the resource pack for messages translations
 > (Cyan 1.1X.x located in this mod's github repository)

+> 📖 If you launch the mod on server side, it will use the latest version of minecraft, but if you use it on client side,
+> it will allow you to play any version of the same number (ex: 1.17, 1.17.1 ...)